Data-Driven Adaptive Resource Allocation for Reliable Low-Latency Uplink Communications in Rural Cellular 5G Multi-Connectivity: System Design and Methodology

-To power all devices during the measurements campaigns, an external battery is used (48~V, 41.6~Ah, 1996.8~Wh) from WS Technicals, together with a 48 V to 220-240~V, 50~Hz DC-to-AC power inverter from RS PRO.
+To power all devices during the measurement campaigns, an external battery is used (48~V, 41.6~Ah, 1996.8~Wh) from WS Technicals, together with a 48 V to 220-240~V, 50~Hz DC-to-AC power inverter from RS PRO.